Peripheral arterial disease (PAD)

 Diagnosis

-If your GP suspects peripheral arterial disease (PAD), they'll first carry out a physical examination of your legs .
+If the GP suspects peripheral arterial disease (PAD), they'll first carry out a physical examination of your legs .

 • shiny skin